rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - The circle in the center shows the number of the current page.
 - If the first page is open, the `<<` and `<` buttons are inactive.
 - If the last page is open, buttons `>` and `>>` are inactive.
-- At 1280px <= width on the page at the same time showing 8 pets, and the pages themselves 6.
-That is, when you click `>>` opens the sixth page.
+- At 1280px <= width on the page, it shows 8 pets, and the amount of pages is 6.
+I.e. when you click `>>` opens the sixth page.
 - If 768px <= width < 1280px, the page shows 6 pets and 8 pages at the same time.
-So clicking on `>>` will open page eight.
+So clicking on `>>` will open the eighth page.
-- If width < 768px, the page shows 3 pets and 16 pages at the same time.
+- If the width < 768px, the page shows 3 pets and 16 pages at the same time.
 I.e. when you click `>>` the sixteenth page opens.
 - Switching the behavior of pet cards when changing width is not necessary to do.
 Checking for different widths of the browser window will be done with a page reload.

 ## Cross-check evaluation criteria.
 Week 4